ffm5113/readme-markdown-examples/README.md

 This README provides a demonstration of Markdown syntax for common formatting.

-## Image with Centered Styling Using HTML/Inline CSS
+## Image with Styling Using HTML/Inline CSS
 <p align="left">
   <img src="path_to_your_image.jpg" alt="Image Description">
 </p>